slior/node-configurator/README.md

 #### UI

 A simple web UI, based on the RESTful API, is available at `/views/ConfigList.html`, which should provide you a simple browsing experience.
+It supports listing the properties, updating (one by one or bulk), deleting properties and adding new ones.

 ## Adding More Configuration types
 *To Complete*